 Race tires as opposed to qualifying tires.

-Heavy duty duct tape used to temporarily repair hanging body parts which might hinder aerodynamic features and decrease performance.
+Heavy-duty duct tape is used to temporarily repair hanging body parts which might hinder aerodynamic features and decrease performance.
 Most commonly used on stock cars (e.g. NASCAR Winston Cup) which use more paneling than Indy-style cars and are accustomed to more contact.

 Softer compound with better tread for wet-weather conditions.
 In dry conditions, these softer tires wear faster than harder compound tires with less tread.

 In shock absorbers, a rebound adjustment is a change to the dampening of the shock on the expansion stroke.
 Without rebound dampening, the car would tend to bounce as it passes over bumps on the track.
 Rebound adjustments can also affect how the weight of the car shifts around during braking, acceleration, and cornering.

 When displayed at the start/finish line, a red flag signifies an immediate halt of the session due to a dangerous condition such as a flooded track or a car blocking the track.
 Corner workers around the track will display black flags when this happens, and all cars are required to stop racing and slowly return to the pits.
 The lap in progress is discarded, and the field reverts to the order of the previous lap when racing resumes.
 If the race has run more than 50 percent of the laps, the chief steward has the option to declare a complete race if track conditions are not expected to improve.
 If a race has run less than 50 percent, it will be concluded on another date.

 This striped flag is displayed by corner workers to signify debris (oil, sand, water, or some other substance) on the track.